Enabling all children and young people with dyslexia to thrive

-The Professional Association for Teachers and Assessors of Students with Specific Learning Difficulties (SpLD): Patoss offers its members a range of services to help them in their day-to-day work.
+The Professional Association for Teachers and Assessors of Students with Specific Learning Difficulties (SpLD) offers its members a range of services to help them in their day-to-day work.

-The British Dyslexia Association aim to influence government and other institutions to promote a dyslexia friendly society, that enable dyslexic people of all ages to reach their full potential.
+The British Dyslexia Association aims to influence government and other institutions to promote a dyslexia friendly society, that enable dyslexic people of all ages to reach their full potential.

-Dyslexia Action offer a range of products and services for people with dyslexia, employers and educators.
+Dyslexia Action offers a range of products and services for people with dyslexia, employers and educators.

-Helen Arkell offer a range of products and services for people with dyslexia, employers and educators.
+Helen Arkell offers products and services, including courses, for people with dyslexia, employers, educators and parents.

-The Communication Trust is a coalition of organisations who work together to support everyone who works with children and young people in England to support their speech, language and communication.
+The Communication Trust is a coalition of organisations offering support for everyone who works with children and young people in England with speech, language and communication needs.

-NASEN support all staff in meeting the needs of pupils in schools and settings through promoting education, training, development and support.
+National Association for Special Education Needs (NASEN) supports all staff in meeting the needs of pupils in schools and other settings, through promoting education, training, development and support.

 Crick Software develops practical educational software to benefit all learners.